Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 Iron deficiency symptoms

-Iron deficiency is the most common nutritional deficiency in the U.S., according to the Centers for Disease Control (CDC), with almost 10 percent of women being considered iron deficient.
-Meanwhile, it’s estimated that up to 80 percent of the world’s population may be deficient in iron, and 30 percent may have iron deficiency anemia.
+Iron deficiency is the most common nutritional deficiency in the U.S., according to the Centers for Disease Control (CDC), with an alarming percentage of women and girls iron deficient.
+It also affects a huge number of men as well, and iron-deficiency anemia is a huge concern worldwide.

-Iron is an essential nutrient that helps up perform many functions throughout our body every single day.
-One of the most important functions?
-Iron helps to transport oxygen throughout the blood.
+Iron is an essential nutrient that helps the human body perform many functions every day.
+One of the most important functions for iron is it helps transport oxygen throughout the blood.

-It’s clear that many, if not most, people do not enough iron-rich foods on a regular basis.
+Unfortunately, it’s clear that many, if not most, people do not eat enough iron-rich foods on a regular basis, which is why iron deficiency is so prevalent.

-Most of the 3–4 grams of elemental iron present within our body is in the form of hemoglobin.
-The remaining iron is stored in the liver, spleen and bone marrow, or is located in our muscle tissue’s myoglobin.
+Most of the three to four grams of elemental iron present within our bodies is in the form of hemoglobin.
+The remaining iron is stored in the liver, spleen and bone marrow, or it is located in our muscle tissues’ myoglobin.

 Symptoms